-The selection procedure consist in two steps: an evaluation of the curriculum and an individual interview.
+The selection procedure consists of two steps: an evaluation of the curriculum and an individual interview.
 During the interview, the English skills of those candidates not having a B2 certification will be tested.
 The basic preparation of students on mathematics, statistics, and informatics will also be tested.
 Please consult the syllabus for an overview of the arguments of possible questions that will be asked.

-All the selection creteria will be detailed in the official call for admission (avaiable soon).
+All the selection criteria will be detailed in the official call for admission.

 Selections will take place on the following dates (candidates admitted to the interview will be contacted in due time):

-The selection results will be published in the "Albo Ufficiale di Ateneo" in the following dates:
+The results will be published at this link on the following dates:

 |SELECTION||RESULTS PUBLICATION DATE|

-Admitted students will have to enroll in the following periods.
+Admitted students will have to enrol in the following periods.
 Admitted international students should immediately contact the international student office for further details on the procedure.

 In order to get help for other issues related to moving to Italy or Trieste, from finding a place to stay to health insurance, please refer to the regional Welcome Office.

-This is the list of topics that may be asked during the intervirew to check the basic preparation of students.
+This is the list of topics that may be asked during the interview to check the basic preparation of students.